Skip to main content

 Paper Book

-Three plays by ancient Greece's third great tragedian.
-One of antiquity's greatest poets, Euripides has been prized in every age for the pathos, terror, and intellectual probing of his dramatic creations.
-The new Loeb Classical Library edition of his plays is in six volumes....
+One of antiquity's greatest poets, Euripides (ca. 485-406 BCE) has been prized in every age for the pathos, terror, surprising plot twists, and intellectual probing of his dramatic creations.
+Here, in the third volume of a new edition that is receiving much praise, are four of his plays. ...

 Trojan women ; Iphigenia among the Taurians ; Ion